mikz/jsrun/docs/index.md

 # jsrun

-**Modern embedded JavaScript runtime for Python**
+**Modern JavaScript runtime for Python**

 jsrun is a Python library that embeds the [V8][v8] JavaScript engine, allowing you to run JavaScript code directly from Python.

-Whether you need to run user scripts, integrate JavaScript libraries, execute code for AI agents, or build extensible Python applications, `jsrun` provides a robust and secure solution.
+Whether you need to run user scripts, integrate JavaScript libraries, execute code for AI agents, or build extensible Python applications, `jsrun` provides a robust solution.

 ## Highlights